UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

-Within the full dataset, we need to add a new column for the probeset ID, taken from the rownames, in preparation for the merging step
+Within the full dataset, we need to add a new column for the probeset ID, taken from the rownames, in preparation for the merging step.

 ```r
 geodata$ID = rownames(geodata)
 ```

-We can now merge the gene symbol information by ID with our expression data
+We can now merge the gene symbol information by ID with our expression data.

 ```r
 geodata_genes = merge(geodata, id.gene.table, by="ID")